-Walking down on Santorini’s cobbled streets framed by whitewashed houses while taking in the striking views of the deep blue Aegean Sea is a dream for many people.
+Walking down Santorini’s cobbled streets framed by whitewashed houses while taking in the striking views of the deep blue Aegean Sea is a dream for many people.

-Now that this dreaming is coming true and you’ve booked the tickets, accommodation, and tours, you might be asking yourself: What do men wear in Greece?
+Now that this dream is coming true and you’ve booked the tickets, accommodation, and tours, you might be asking yourself: What do men wear in Greece?
 What should I pack for Santorini?

 I’ve been to this magical island twice, in August 2014 and May 2019.
 The first time it was a very long trip across 10 European countries and I fit all my clothes in a hand suitcase.
 The second, I travelled only to Greece and bought fashionable outfits and accessories for my 15-day trip.

-If you want to be smartly dressed and look sharp in your pictures, here are my tips and suggestions of what to wear in Santorini.
+If you want to be smartly dressed and look sharp in your pictures, here are my tips and suggestions for what to wear in Santorini.

-What to Wear in Santorini – Best Men’s Outfits for Greece
+What to Wear in Santorini – Best Men’s Greece Outfits

 Santorini is one of Greece’s most popular islands and amongst the world’s top destinations.

 The island can be visited at any time of the year, but the best time to visit it is from May to October (this is the period that I’ll be focused on in this post).

-When traveling to Santorini, you should bear in mind that:
+When travelling to Santorini, you should bear in mind that:

 - The island is full of cobblestone streets, stairs, hills and narrow alleyways.
 A pair of comfy shoes is a must.

 - Whitewashed villas can increase UV exposure, making it much easier to get a sunburn, and also making it very bright.
 You must protect your skin and eyes even in the shade.

-- The average temperature in May and October range from 16C (61F) to 22C (71F).
+- The average temperature in May and October ranges from 16C (61F) to 22C (71F).
 You can expect lovely sunny days and chilly nights.

-- June and September the temperature range from 20C (68F) to 26C (79C).
+- In June and September the temperature range from 20C (68F) to 26C (79C).
 It seems the perfect weather to enjoy Santorini’s attractions, but believe me, it feels much hotter than what the thermometers mark.

 - In the heights of summer, July and August, days are usually very hot with balmy evenings.
 Temperatures range from 23C (73F) to 29C (85F).